Dorapower/Py-BF-Compiler/README.md

 - [x] Lexer: convert src code into tokens (not required)
 - [x] Parser: convert token/character string into an AST
+- [ ] Interpreter: interpret the source code
 - [ ] AST Interpreter: interpret the AST
 - [ ] IRGen: generate IR from the AST
 - [ ] IR Interpreter: interpret the IR